Evidence on: Induction or Cesarean for a Big Baby

 Reality #3: Both physical exams and ultrasounds are equally bad at predicting whether a baby will be big at birth.

 Time and time again, researchers have found that it is very difficult to predict a baby’s size before it is born.
-Although two out of three U.S. mothers receive an ultrasound at the end of pregnancy (Declercq et al. 2013) to “estimate the baby’s size,” both the care provider’s estimate of the baby’s size and ultrasound results are very unreliable.
+Although two out of three people giving birth in the U.S. receive an ultrasound at the end of pregnancy (Declercq et al. 2013) to “estimate the baby’s size,” both the care provider’s estimate of the baby’s size and ultrasound results are unreliable.

-Ultrasound is even worse at trying to predict babies who will be born weighing 9 lbs., 15 oz. or greater.
+Ultrasound was even less accurate at predicting babies who will be born weighing 9 lbs., 15 oz. or greater.
 In three studies that were done, the accuracy of ultrasounds to predict extra-large babies was only 22% to 37%.
-This means that for every ten babies the ultrasound identified as weighing more than 9 lbs., 15 oz., only two to four babies actually weighed more than this amount, while the other six to eight babies weighed less (Chauhan et al. 2005).
+This means that for every ten babies the ultrasound identified as weighing more than 9 lbs., 15 oz., only two to four babies weighed more than this amount at birth, while the other six to eight babies weighed less (Chauhan et al. 2005).